zhongbiaodev/py-mysql-elasticsearch-sync/README.md

 ## Installation
 By following these steps.
 ##### 1. Python3
-This tool is written in Python3.4, so you must install Python3.4 first, by following [this guide](https://docs.python.org/3.4/using/index.html)
+This tool is written in Python3.4, so you must install Python3.4 or above first, by following [this guide](https://docs.python.org/3.4/using/index.html)
 ##### 2. ibxml2 and libxslt
 Also, this tool depends on python lxml package, so that you should install  the lxml's dependecies correctly, the libxml2 and libxslt are required.